What we do for Students

 - In conjunction with the Bangor ACCESS Centre we can help you to apply for finance through Disabled Students Allowance (DSA) from your local education authority or other funding provider.

-- Through the DSA, we can provide support workers, for example Mentors, Notetakers and Practical Assistants.
+- Provide support workers, for example Mentors, Practical Assistants, Sighted Guides etc.

 - Assist with the organisation of specific examination requirements.